-Oxley Holdings Limited is a property development company specialising in the development of quality residential, commercial and industrial projects.
+Oxley Holdings Limited ("Oxley" or "Oxley Holdings") is a property developer specialising in the development of quality residential, commercial and industrial projects at competitive prices.

-Oxley's developments cater to the growing needs of young and trendy home buyers who value quality living and a finer lifestyle, as well as small and medium enterprise owners looking to purchase their own office premises.
-Oxley's property developments are usually located at good strategic areas that are easily accessible and with prominent lifestyle features.
+Oxley's developments cater to the growing needs of young and trendy home buyers who value quality living and a finer lifestyle, as well as small and medium enterprise owners looking to purchase their own premises.
+Oxley's property developments are usually located at prime areas that are easily accessible, with prominent lifestyle elements.

-The Company's distinctive portfolio of developments includes Oxley Tower, Robinson Square, Parc Somme, Devonshire Residences, Loft@Holland, Loft@Rangoon, Loft@Stevens, Viva Vista, Vibes@Kovan, Oxley BizHub and Oxley BizHub 2.
+The Company's distinctive portfolio of developments includes KAP & KAP Residences, The Midtown & Midtown Residences, Devonshire Residences, Loft@Holland, Loft@Rangoon, Loft@ Stevens, Viva Vista, Oxley BizHub, Oxley Bizhub 2 as well as Oxley Tower and Robinson Square.

-The Company was listed on the Catalist Board of the SGX-ST in October 2010.
+The Company is listed on the Mainboard of the Singapore Exchange Securities Trading Limited.